BENENDEN SCHOOL (KENT) LIMITED

 2. Acceptance and Deposit

-(c) How we use the deposit.
-Unless you have indicated that you would like to donate the deposit to the School's Sixth Form Bursary Award programme the deposit will form part of the general funds of the School until it is credited without interest to the final payment of the fees or other sums due to the School on your child's leaving.
-Such funds therefore, are subject to the same commercial risks of the School as its other general funds.
+2.3 How we use the deposit.
+Unless you have indicated that you would like to donate the deposit to the School's Sixth Form Bursary Award programme the deposit will form part of the general funds of the School until it is credited without interest to the final payment of the fees or other sums due to the School on your child's leaving (unless otherwise stated in these terms and conditions).

 PLEASE READ THIS NEXT SECTION CAREFULLY - it deals with what you need to do if you wish to withdraw your acceptance of a place before your child joins the School and what happens if you withdraw at that stage.